rescrv/HyperDex/doc/tutorial-datastructure.rst

 operation available for strings and integers is also available in map form, operating on the values of the map.

-XXX Need more examples here.
+XXX Need more examples of operations on maps here.

 Asynchronous Datastructure Operations
 -------------------------------------